TUMFTM/Wale-Net/README.md

 4. *Optionally* call `predictor.get_positions()` or `predictor.get_positions()` to get a list of x,y positions or covariances of *all* predicted vehicles.

+To get a stand-alone prediction of a CommonRoad scenario call mod_prediction/main.py and provide a CommonRoad scenario:

+    python mod_prediction/main.py --scenarios <path/to/scenario>

 ## Training

 1. Create your desired [configuration](configs/README.md) for the prediction network and training.
 Start by making a copy of the [default.json](configs/default.json).
-2. Make sure your dataset is available, either downloaded or self-created.
-(See Data)
+2. Make sure your dataset is available, either downloaded or self-created (see Data) or use the `--debug` argument.
 3. Execute `python train.py`.
 This will train a model on the given dataset specified in the configs.
 The result will be saved in `trained_models` and the logs in `tb_logs`
     *  `--config <path to your config>` to use your config.
 Per default `default.json` is used.